 You have a right to raise with Cochlear any issue you experience as a result of making a report and request Cochlear take positive action, including if you believe or suspect there has been a breach of confidentiality.
 All issues should be discussed directly with the Group General Counsel to ensure your concerns are dealt with promptly.
-If you elected to remain anonymous, all issues should be discussed with the relevant Eligible Recipient or raised with the Cochlear Whistleblower Service, as applicable.
+If you elected to remain anonymous or if otherwise applicable as per section 3.2, all issues should be discussed with the relevant Eligible Recipient or raised with the Cochlear Whistleblower Service, as applicable.